 An OCSA and YoungArts alum.
 Radar in the movie adaptation of John Green’s “Paper Towns.”
-And now you’ll get to know Justice Smith as Ezekiel “Books” Figuero, the pulse of Baz Luhrmann’s latest project, “The Get Down.”
+And now you’ll get to know Justice Smith as Ezekiel “Books” Figuero, the pulse of Baz Luhrmann’s latest project and a Netflix original series “The Get Down.”

 The series opens up with an adult Zeke, played by Daveed Diggs of “Hamilton” fame, at a sold-out show, and he flashes back to his youth (played by Justice) with voiceover narratives.
 In a Skype interview with Justice, who recently celebrated his 21st birthday, we discussed the pain that Zeke harbors and how that affects his life.